What's happening and when?

 There will be some 24-hour working during this period and temporary closure of a traffic lane.
 All efforts will be made to ensure that noisy operations are kept to a minimum at night time.
 However, some noise, smoke and dust is inevitable with this type of work.
 We apologise for any inconvenience these works may cause.
 Advance warning signs will be in place.

 Temporary road layout changes remain in place at Fife Road.
 Access has been retained through Fife Road, but the exit out of Fife Road onto Wood Street has temporary changes at the mouth of the junction.
 Advisory signage is in place.

 Parking is not expected to be affected, except in unforeseen circumstances.
 Pedestrian access to businesses will be maintained.

 Temporary traffic lights are in operation during these works.

 The night time taxi rank, loading bay and disabled bay outside the station have been temporarily closed.
 A new taxi rank is now available on Wood St. The nearest disabled parking bay is available on Fife Road, 150m from the station.

-Throughout August there will be utility works taking place on roads in other areas in the borough, which are not related to Go Cycle, but which may result in delays.
+Throughout October there will be other roadworks and utility works taking place in the town centre, which are not related to Go Cycle, but which may result in delays.
 You can find out more about borough-wide roadworks here.

 You can also subscribe to receive borough-wide traffic updates.